-At a minimum, the investigation will involve interviewing and collecting information from the victim and respondent and any witnesses they identify and interviewing and collecting information from any other witness the Title IX Investigator deems appropriate.
-Prior to interviewing the responding party, the Title IX Investigator will provide the responding party with notice that the party is under investigation, including specific information regarding the alleged conduct constituting the alleged violation and applicable District Policy alleged to have been violated.
-The Title IX Investigator will interview the responding party and collect information from any other witness identified by the responding party, though the District does not deem character witnesses relevant to Title IX proceedings.
-Any witness may decline to meet with the Title IX Investigator, though the responding party may be found responsible for the alleged violation even though they chose not to meet with the Title IX Investigator.
+At a minimum, the investigation will involve interviewing and collecting information from the Complainant, Respondent, and any witnesses they identify and interviewing and collecting information from any other witness the Title IX Coordinator deems appropriate.
+Prior to interviewing the responding party, the Title IX Coordinator will provide the responding party with notice that the party is under investigation, including specific information regarding the alleged conduct constituting the alleged violation and applicable District Policy alleged to have been violated.
+The Title IX Coordinator will interview the responding party and collect information from any other witness identified by the responding party, though the District does not deem character witnesses relevant to Title IX proceedings.
+Any witness may decline to meet with the Title IX Coordinator, though the responding party may be found responsible for the alleged violation even though they chose not to meet with the Title IX Coordinator.

-The Title IX Investigator will create a written summary containing the information collected during the investigation and provide both parties with an opportunity to review the written summary and offer responsive comment and information.
+The Title IX Coordinator or their designee will create a written summary containing the information collected during the investigation and provide both parties with an opportunity to review the written summary and offer responsive comment and information.

-The Title IX Investigator creates an Investigation Report that includes a finding as to whether, by a preponderance of the evidence, the respondent violated District Policy with respect to each allegation made by the victim.
+The Title IX Coordinator or their designee creates an investigation report that includes a finding as to whether, by a preponderance of the evidence, the respondent violated District Policy with respect to each allegation made by the Complainant.
 It is anticipated that the investigation undertaken by the Title IX Investigator will take up to five or six weeks but may take less in more straightforward matters.